MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/administering-apps/license-tracking/index.md

 * Sufficient tokens are not available.
 * The license expired.

-### IBM® Rational License Key Server feature name used by IBM MobileFirst Platform Foundation
+### IBM® Rational License Key Server feature name used by IBM MobileFirst Foundation
 Depending on the token license type of an application, the following features are used.

 | Token License Type | Feature name |